 Please refer to our documentation for more details about how to migrate to Adapty SDK 2.6.0.

-Product ID: The product ID is an exclusive alphanumeric identifier utilized to access your product during development and synchronize it with Adapty.
+Product ID has to be unique and must start with a number or lowercase letter, and can also contain underscores (_), and periods (.).
+It is used to access your product during development and synchronize it with Adapty.
 Once a Product ID is assigned to a product in the Google Play Console, it cannot be reused for any other apps, even if the product is deleted.